shepherdwind/css-hot-loader/README.md

 [coveralls-image]: https://img.shields.io/coveralls/shepherdwind/css-hot-loader.svg?style=flat-square
 [coveralls-url]: https://coveralls.io/r/shepherdwind/css-hot-loader?branch=master

 This is a css hot loader, which support hot module replacement for an extracted css file.

-> Now, there is a extract css plugin [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) which support hot reload.
->
-> If you use webpack 4+, the [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) will be a better choice.

 ### Why we need css hot loader